oracle/node-oracledb/INSTALL.md

 You may need Administrator privileges to set environment variables or install software.

-If source code is being compiled you need:

-- A C/C++ build environment such as Microsoft Visual Studio 2015.
-  Compilers supported by Oracle libraries are found in [Oracle documentation][23] for each version, for example [Oracle Database Client Installation Guide 12c Release 2 (12.2) for Microsoft Windows][24].

-- The Python 2.7 MSI from [www.python.org][2].
-Select the
-  customization option to "Add python.exe to Path".

-Some users report that the npm `windows-build-tools` package has the necessary tools to build node-oracledb from source code.

 #### 3.6.2 Install Node.js

 Install the 64-bit Node.js MSI (e.g. node-v6.11.0-x64.msi) from